 The LOC will assist where possible but will only provide necessary consumables and a basic level of equipment.
 Please check the sport rules for further information.

-Yes, there will be one training opportunity provided for athletes in every sport (normally at the competition venue) – see schedule.
+Yes, there will be one training opportunity provided for athletes in every sport (normally at the competition venue) – schedule will be posted soon.

 NewcastleGateshead is compact and venues are accessible by Metro.
-Designated transport will operate from and to Newcastle International Airport, Central Station and Port of Tyne to Games accommodation on arrival and departure days 16 & 17 & 24 August (TBC).
+Designated transport will operate from and to Newcastle International Airport, Central Station and Port of Tyne to Games accommodation on arrival and departure days 16 & 17 & 24 August (excludes accreditation only).

 More information to follow.

 The opening ceremony will take place on Saturday 17 August – venue and time TBC.

-The closing ceremony takes place on Friday 23 August at Gateshead International Stadium.
+The closing ceremony takes place on Friday 23 August.
 Venue and time TBC.

 NewcastleGateshead is one of the driest cities in the UK.
 Average temperatures range from 12-19 degrees celsius in the Summer.